ShriharshaKr/Loan-Status-Prediction/README.md

 # loan_status_prediction
-prediction of loan approval status base on applicant details.
+To predict the Loan status and impact of the incident raised by the customer.

-# skewnwess :
+# Skewnwess :
-to make distribution or skewness normal we can remove outliers or can apply different transformations (eg. log , square, etc..).
+To make the distribution or skewness normal, we can remove outliers or can apply different transformations (eg. log , square, etc..).

 # EDA :
-in EDA analysis has been done on each feature to get idea about how it has impact on target variable.
+In EDA, analysis has been done on each feature to get idea about how it has impact on target variable.

 # Feature Engineering :
-in FE part, we made few new features like TotalIncome, EMi and Capacity to get relevent idea to predict loan status consigering interest rate of 7.5 %.
+In FE part, we made few new features like TotalIncome, EMI and Capacity to get relevent idea to predict loan status consigering interest rate of 7.5 %.

 # Model Building :
-in this project of model building we used 10 different algorithms 1), Logistic Regression
+In this project of model building we used 10 different algorithms 1), Logistic Regression
 2), Decision Tree
 3), Random Forest